How to Cut Flank Steak So It's Tender Every Single Time

 Luckily, most cuts of flank steak you buy from the store are rectangular in shape with the fibers running the length of the steak, so you'll slice across the width of the steak rather than the length, which you naturally want to do anyway.

 Test Kitchen Tip: If you'll be cutting flank steak raw, freeze the meat up to 30 minutes before to make uniform slicing easier.

-No matter what kind of steak you're buying, you should avoid packages with tears or with liquid in the bottom of the tray.
+No matter what kind of steak you're buying, avoid packages with tears or with liquid in the bottom of the tray.
 The meat should have a good color and appear moist but not wet.
 Any cut edges should be even and not ragged, and the meat should feel firm and cold to the touch.
-Flank steak is a flavorful cut that comes from the midbottom section of the animal.
-It's leaner than skirt steak and is best when marinated before broiling, grilling, or stir-frying.
+If you don't need the whole steak for your recipe, cut it in half and freeze the extra for later.